-Parents, for school year planning purposes, please let us know if your child/children will be missing school to observe any of the holidays listed below.
+Parents, please let us know if your child/children will be missing school to observe any of the holidays listed below.
 To the extent students observe religious holidays not on this calendar, students and parents are encouraged to have a conversation with the student's teacher(s) in advance regarding these guidelines so that appropriate accommodations can be made.